Design & Technology

 Ms R Seifert – Principle Teacher, Teacher of Graphic Communication, Practical Woodwork, BGE.

-Miss R Mason – Teacher of Practical Woodworking, BGE.
+Miss R Hogg – Teacher of Practical Woodworking, BGE.

 Mr M McCall – Teacher of Graphic Communication, Engineering Science, BGE.